 To build muscle, you need to stick to following a weight lifting routine, which would typically involve a certain amount of workout days per week.
 The reason is, building muscle is a cumulative process.
 Each workout session builds upon the previous session for the muscle to grow stronger and bigger.

-When you work the muscle in a workout hard enough to break down the existing muscle tissue, you have to give that muscle enough time for rest and recovery, but the muscle will also compensate by growing slightly bigger in size as well.
-As you consistently follow your routine and keep repeating this process, eventually, overtime the muscle will get noticeably bigger in size.
+When you work the muscle hard enough in a workout session to break down the existing muscle tissue, you have to give that muscle enough time for rest and recovery, but the muscle will also compensate by growing slightly bigger in size as well.
+As you consistently follow your routine and keep repeating this process, eventually, over time the muscle will get noticeably bigger in size.

 Frequency And Duration Of Workout Sessions

-It’s recommended to keep your workout sessions within 60 minutes in duration to avoid negative consequences that could set you back.
+It’s recommended to keep your workout sessions within 60 minutes in duration.

 The number of workouts you should do per week would depend on the type of training routine you are using, which should fit your body type, specific goals, experience level and personal schedule.
 There are different types of weight lifting routines.
 There is the “full body workout routine” that involves working all your muscle groups in each workout session, and there is the “split routine” that involves working different muscle groups on different days of the week.